EdwardBetts/wikichen.is/_posts/writing/2013-08-18-lessons-learned-writing-part-1.md

 image_alt: "Writing"
 ---

-At the beginning of August I started a project to [write everyday for a year][write].
-2 weeks, 17 posts, 13k words, 50k views, and a lot of caffeine later, I'm happy to be writing this update to share what I've learned and to propose some appropriate changes to the scope of the project.
+At the beginning of August I started a project to [write everyday for a year][everyday].
+2 weeks, 17 posts, 13k words, 50k views, and a lot of caffeine later, I'm happy to be writing this update to share what I've learned.

-[write]: /write-like-a-motherfucker/
+[everyday]: /writing/write-like-a-motherfucker

 - - -